Does your iPhone say iPhone is disabled and wondering what that means, why this message is showing up, and what you can do about it?

-- If you’re not using a trusted browser, answer your security questions or enter the verification code that is sent to your other devices
+- If you’re not using a trusted browser, answer your security questions or enter the verification code that Apple sends to your other devices

 - Choose Erase iPhone

 - If your device is online, the remote erase begins.
-A confirmation email is sent to your Apple ID email address.
+Apple sends a confirmation email to your Apple ID email address.
 If your device is offline, the remote erase starts the next time it’s online

 - If you use two-factor authentication, the device that you erased is removed from your list of trusted devices